Israeli airstrike in Gaza kills 1 after prisoner's death

-At least one person was killed and five others injured in an Israeli airstrike in the Gaza Strip, Palestinian health officials said Wednesday, after hours of fighting between Israel and Palestinian militants in the coastal enclave following the death of a prominent hunger-striking prisoner.
+JERUSALEM (AP) — At least one person was killed and five were wounded in an Israeli airstrike in the Gaza Strip, Palestinian health officials said Wednesday, after hours of fighting between Israel and Palestinian militants in the coastal enclave following the death of a prominent hunger-striking prisoner.

 A tense cease-fire held hours after Palestinian militants launched around 100 rockets into southern Israel late on Tuesday.
 The Israeli military said it bombed tunnels, arms production sites and military installations belonging to the Hamas militant group in the Gaza Strip.